WayfaringBloke/dnd/writing/msns/1_Deli.md

 ## Dining Area
 A narrow corridor leads up to a cramped dining area, with a bar & stools facing the wall.
 There's a large soda vending machine and a deli counter with a jersey wiseguy stood behind it.

-The resturaunt serves primarily deli food, but also hash browns and a smattering of chinese dishes.
-In the drinks cabinet there's literally only two things: cans of OrangeLime, a popular soda, and Cold Leprechaun's Brew, a mix of
+The resturaunt serves primarily deli food, but also hash browns and a smattering of british dishes (toad in the hole, full breakfast, bangers & mash).
+In the drinks cabinet there's literally only two things: cans of OrangeLime, a popular soda, and Cold Leprechaun's Brew, a 50/50 mix of whiskey and strong black coffee.

 ## Pantry
 Heavy bags of flour, cornstarch, and various ingredients.
 A jarring amount of pickles.